 * Click here for rating key

-Tin Shed Restaurant Review: A center for Portland's sustainable movement in the thick of the Alberta Arts District, this popular hangout, literally a tin shed, features organic everything.
-You’ll want to eat not in the cramped interior but on the covered patio heated by an outdoor fireplace in the winter (blankets available).
-Waits are common --- always on weekends, but sometimes even at "slacker" breakfast time, so help yourself to coffee served in vintage ceramic mugs and know you will be rewarded with heaping platefuls of food.
-Try the potato cakes, topped with vegetables, cheese, eggs or a combination of both.
-Vegetarian curry features sweet potatoes, kale, mushrooms and tofu in a coconut curry sauce.
-Lunch and dinner are less inspired than brunch, but include hippie comfort food such as the "heartless artichoke" sandwich loaded with artichokes, garlic, Parmesan, roasted red peppers and melted pepper jack cheese.
-Kids are welcomed with an affordable children's menu, and there's even a menu for dogs --- your canine companion may dine with you on the outside patio.
+Tin Shed Restaurant Review: Literally a tin shed, this center for Portland's sustainable movement sits in the thick of the Alberta Arts District and features big plates of organic counter-cultural comfort food.
+The best place to eat is on the covered patio heated by an outdoor fireplace in the winter (blankets available) and not in the cramped interior.
+Waits are common --- always for weekend brunch, but often even at a "slacker" breakfast hour of say, 11 a.m.
+But chill and pour a cup of free coffee served in vintage ceramic mugs.
+Your patience will be rewarded.
+Vegetarian curry features sweet potatoes, kale, mushrooms and tofu in a creamy coconut curry sauce.
+If you can't decide, try the "everything nice" sampler with a potato cake, scrambled egg, sweet potato brioche french toast, fruit compote, and your choice of breakfast meats or vegan sausage.
+Lunch and dinner are not as inspired as brunch with a fairly standard line-up of burgers, salmon, and pork and biscuits.
+Stick with items such as the "heartless artichoke" sandwich loaded with artichokes, garlic, Parmesan, roasted red peppers and melted pepper jack cheese, or one of the savory curries.
+Kids are welcomed with an affordable children's menu, and there's even a menu for dogs --- your canine companion may dine with you on the covered patio.
 During summer months, the garden hosts live music on some evenings.